Kilimajaro/Face_Recognition/README.md

 Or you can just use conda to create a Python==3.12 environment and start by `pip install requirements.txt -r`.

 This FastAPI project scaffolds the major pieces of a face recognition pipeline for students.
-Your job is to implement the missing logic in `util.py` so that the `/face-similarity` endpoint can compare two uploaded face images.

 ### What You Need to Implement
 - `detect_faces(image)` — locate faces in the raw image bytes.